szilard/benchm-dataframes/README.md

 large sizes (but still within the reach of interactive data analysis - response times of a few seconds on commodity hardware).

-This project is the continuation of the [similar benchmark](https://github.com/szilard/benchm-databases) from 10 years ago.
+This project is the continuation of my [similar benchmark](https://github.com/szilard/benchm-databases) from 10 years ago.

 #### Tools